 Many of our current students, as well as our alumni, have come to us with substantial international experience.
 This diversity enhances our understanding of the cultural context of early education and care.
 We encourage applications from students who have prior early childhood experience in diverse educational settings.

 The core curriculum of the Child Study and Early Education concentration includes five courses in three core areas: Child Development, Research and Early Education.
 The program also includes elective courses centered on a specialization reflecting student interests (e.g. Early Childhood Curriculum, Early Development, Intervention, Child Studies).

 Concentration Coordinator: Sally Galman (Associate Professor)

-Camille Cammack (Lecturer), Darrell Earnest (Assistant Professor), Portia Elliott (Professor), Sally Galman (Associate Professor, Co-Coordinator), Claire E. Hamilton (Associate Professor, Co-Coordinator), Alfred L. Karlson (Associate Professor), Raymond Sharick (Lecturer), Ernest D. Washington (Professor), Seon Yeong Yu (Assistant Professor)
+Ysaaca Axelrod (Assistant Professor), Jeanne Brunner (Assistant Professor), Camille Cammack (Lecturer), Barbara Colombo-Adams (Lecturer), Darrell Earnest (Assistant Professor), Portia Elliott (Professor Emerita), Sally Galman (Associate Professor, Coordinator), Claire E. Hamilton (Associate Professor), Denise Ives (Associate Professor), Raymond Sharick (Lecturer), Ernest D. Washington (Professor), Seon Yeong Yu (Assistant Professor)